MxSxC1/MxSxC1Warning/README.md

 Partnership Ideas?
 Removed the XXX - Always read the small print, poor show Microsoft - think long and hard: "receiving and evaluating any submission will not preclude Microsoft from offering, promoting, or developing products that compete with your product or concept, or working with others to do so." httXXXps://partnerships.minecraft.net/hc/en-us/requests/new?ticket_form_id=360001261291

-"DO NOT CHANGE EXECUTION POLICY" - Some of our scripts need it, full vesion of Wolverine needs it, some things won't work without...but do not change it!
-And if you do, follow our instructions for doing it safely and properly, and generating certificates and code signing if you need to!
+"DO NOT CHANGE EXECUTION POLICY" - Some of our scripts need it to work fully.
+The full vesion of Wolverine needs it, which is why we produced Wolvmini.
+Do not change this, and if you do you should be using code signing certificates and know what you're doing!

 #SEE OUR TUTORIALS ON CHECKSUM/MD5 VALIDATION

-#OUR SCRIPTS AND APPLICATIONS ARE THERE TO PROTECT YOU - THE USER, AND YOUR PRIVACY, AND EDUCATE AND HIGHLIGHT AREAS OF CONCERN
+#OUR SCRIPTS AND APPLICATIONS ARE THERE TO PROTECT YOU - THE USER, AND YOUR PRIVACY, AND EDUCATE AND HIGHLIGHT AREAS OF CONCERN.

 #THEY LET YOU DETECT, KILL AND REMOVE THINGS YOU DON'T WANT AND KEEP ON DOING IT